 If you are a notable figure or a person of interest in your specific niche, try to get verified on Twitter.
-Verification status indicates that your account actually belongs to you and not by someone posing as you.
+Verification status indicates that your account actually belongs to you and not to someone posing as you.
 As such, other Twitter viewers take your account more seriously.
 When interacting on the platform, people within your niche will listen to what you say and be more likely to follow you.

 You will need to send Twitter an image of your passport and driver’s license, links to news articles or publications that mention you, and any other accolades that will help convince them to give you that blue verification badge.